JackSzwergold/Writing/memories/Scoring an Atari 810 Disk Drive from Surplus City.md

 “Sure we have that.
 Power supply too,” the guy said, “So what are your hours I asked?” and with that I made note of the hours, cost and everything and shared it with my dad.

+“Okay, next weekend.
+Good?” he said and I agreed.

+The next weekend my dad had already figured out what train we needed to take.
+I am pretty sure we needed to get to 72nd Street on the Upper West Side and my dad had already mapped it out.

+So we headed out there, got of the train and headed to some tree-lined block filled with old buildings.
+When we got to the place, it wasn’t a regular storefront but rather one of those basement stores that just had some tin sign hanging out front.

+I went downstairs with my dad and headed to the counter.
+Seemed like the place was a service and repair shop so it made sense they were in this basement space.
+The guy behind the counter was a bit stunned when he realized I was the kid that called up a week earlier, but was happy to oblige.

+He pulled out what looked to be a clean and solid homemade Atari disk drive cable and an official Atari disk drive AC adapter, wrote out a receipt, my dad paid for it and we headed outside and back home.

+***

+I had a diskette a friend let me borrow, so all I had to do was hook the thing up to the Atari 400 and see if it worked.
+And lo and behold, it booted!
+It worked!
+I was so excited and happy!

+“It works?” my dad said.
+“Yes!”
+I shouted; happy and excited.
+My mom waddled over to my room to see what was happening and my dad explained it to her.

+“This was cheap, right?” she asked to which I replied, “Yes, it was!”
+And I pulled out some catalog or newspaper ad to show her the retail price for it. “$299 and you pay $25?
+Very good!” she said kissing me on my head.

+Yeah, a Jewish mother was proud of her Jewish son getting something at a deep discount.
+But who cared?
+It was a bargain and it worked great!

+Then the phone rang.
+It bwas my brother doing his weekly check in.

 ***

 *Scoring an Atari 810 Disk Drive from Surplus City (c) Copyright by Jack Szwergold; written on August 12, 2018.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*